|

 and slider caps.
 The System-100 and 700 look and sound much better.

-Roland System-700 (lab series) - Smaller version of the above, but lacking many of the better features of the main block (bandpass filter, more
+Roland System-700 (lab series) - Smaller version of the above, but lacking many of the coolest features of the main block (bandpass filter, more

 Roland TB-303 Bassline - Over-rated bass machine with a cool but complicated sequencer.
 I've owned 4 of these

-over the years and always ended up selling them because, for what it could do, I couldn't justify keeping it for the
+over the years and always end up selling them because, for what it can do, I can't ever justify keeping it for the

-amount of money I could get for them.
+amount of money they go for on eBay.
 These days you can buy a Minimoog for the same amount of money.
 I'd probably buy

 Roland TR-909 Rhythm Composer - Digital/Analog hybrid drum machine Sort of a souped up TR-707 with the addition of